 Without another word, I turned on my heel and went back in.

-The new guard detached himself from the wall and followed after me as if I somehow posed a danger to the residents.
-I figured people would treat me differently after I told them I was dating a King, but I hadn’t anticipated this extreme level of response, and it grated on me.
+The new guard detached himself from the wall and followed after me as if he thought I posed a danger to the residents.
+I figured people would treat me differently after I told them I was dating a King, but I hadn’t anticipated this extreme response, and it grated on me.

 I stepped up to the desk.
 “I’m here to see my gran.”

-Annie nodded and passed me a sign-in sheet.
+Annie nodded and passed me a sign-in sheet, uncharacteristically quiet.

 “Have you seen Dr. Perez?”
-I asked, picking up the pen.
+I asked, picking a pen up.